kpug/benedict2/README.md

 ## Introduce Modules

 - benedict-core
-- benedict-insertion-app
+- hollandaise - benedict-insertion-app
-- benedict-retriever-app
+- muffin - benedict-retriever-app
-- eggs-benedict
+- poachedeggs - eggs-benedict

 ## How to run on test env